LivTel/sprat_l2_pipeline/README.md

 `[rmb@rmb-tower scripts]$ python L2_exec.py --h`

-The `--f` flag specifies the target frame to be reduced, the `--r` flag specifies a reference file that is used to remove spectral curvature; it should be of a bright target taken at roughly the same alt/az as the target observation (reference and target frames must suffer the same flexure, otherwise this correction doesn't make sense).
+The `--t` flag specifies the target frame to be reduced, the `--r` flag specifies a reference file that is used to remove spectral curvature; it should be of a bright target taken at roughly the same alt/az as the target observation (reference and target frames must suffer the same flexure, otherwise this correction doesn't make sense).

+The `--f` flag pecifies the flux correction calibration file.
+Currently it is mandatory, but we should add the option not to perform this step.
+The flux correction file is a 2D NAXIS1x1 array (not a 1D vector) where NAXIS1 exactly matches the extracted rebinned output of this pipeline.
+Wavelength calibration is not read and is assumed to match the science data.
+The data are multiplied by (flcor/EXPTIME) to yield mJy.

 The `--c` flag is only used if the spectrum position is to be automatically found, rather than using hardcoded limits - see `man/SPRAT_RED_CLIP` for more details about the [**force\_***] parameters.